kaunain3/sidekick-/README.md

 Issues and pull requests are welcome.
 If you extend the sandbox, please keep the security notes above up to date.

-## License

-Add a license of your choice (MIT is a common default for small tooling like this).